symbiotejs/symbiote.js/README.md

 * Efficient template replication: just native browser parsing and cloning, no any additional slowing processing stage for the template literals
 * Shadow DOM is optional: use it where you need it only
 * Object model matters: access to the direct properties and methods of the DOM elements.
 Unlike many other libraries, DOM is not hidden behind opaque abstract layers
-* Extensible: use library included extensions or create your own
+* Extensible: use library included template processors or create your own
-* Ultralight: ~ 1.5 Kb minified and gzipped base class; ~ 4Kb - for class extended for maximum features
+* Ultralight: ~ 2 Kb minified and gzipped
-* Development environment agnostic: use your favorite build tools freely
+* Development environment agnostic: use your favorite build tools

 ### Installation:
 `git submodule add -b main git@github.com:uploadcare/symbiote.js.git symbiote`